-Evaluation of definite and improper integral - Techniques of Integration-Substitution rule - Integration by parts, Integration of rational functions by partial fraction, Integration of irrational functions - Applications of definite integrals to evaluate surface areas and volumes of revolution.
+Evaluation of definite integrals - Techniques of Integration-Substitution rule -Integration by parts, Integration of rational functions by partial fraction, Integration of irrational functions.
+Applications of definite integrals to evaluate surface area of revolution and volume of revolution.
+Evaluation of improper integrals.

-UNIT IV MULTIPLE INTEGRALS
+UNITIV MULTIPLE INTEGRALS